cdent/tslider/README.md

 # tslider - The T is Silent

+This abandonware, the [impress.js hack](http://chromatazoa.tiddlyspace.com/) is better.

-A tsapp for doing presentations.
+A [tsapp](http://tsapp.tiddlyspace.com/) for doing presentations.
 Architecture as follows:

 * SPA loads up necessary CSS and JavaScript
 * Loads up a tiddler which lists the slides, vertical is main slides,